- Activity Level: moderate

 - Watchdog: very alert

-Pomeranian Mix Breed Profile
+Pomeranian Mix Dog Breed Information

 A Pomeranian Mix is a cross between a Pomeranian and another dog breed.
 Because a mix can inherit any combination fo traits from their parents, you do want to ask the breeder about the other parent breed in the mix.
 If a Pomeranian Mix takes after their Pom parent, you can expect a small, fluffy companion that is affectionate, playful, and has a big personality.